 ‘A ballast pump was started in the fore-ends and we gradually lowered the water level.
 I was second in charge of the torpedoes but now I had to act as a watch-keeper because once we started making for Rosyth, the speed we could make was determined by how far we could control the level of flooding.
 At first we could only make for knots but this later improved to ten knots.
 It was a horrible journey back.
 We were up to our thighs in water trying to plug the leaks with felt or whatever came to hand.
 Yet I never doubted we would make it…and we did !’

-On the afternoon of 31st December, the Royal Tank Regiment paid its own unique tribute to the crew of Ursula.
+A contingent from the Royal Tank Regiment had been sent to guard the South Harbour and its environs.
+On the afternoon of December 31st, the tank men paid their own unique tribute to the crew of Ursula.
 Bob Fife:

 ‘As a gesture of goodwill we allowed some of the crew to have a go at driving a tank in the dunes (where they could do no harm).
 Things went all right until one of them tried to drive through a deep water sump.
 Inevitably the tank got stuck in the middle.
 The submariners hopped out and legged it back to the base, leaving us to recover it.
 It’s a good job the ‘silent service’ didn’t hear the names we called them that day’